 Brighter Brains Institute (BBI) is a non-profit charitable organization in Piedmont, California that builds and supports orphanages, schools, and clinics in western Uganda.
 Our projects are near the Congo border, generally in the Ruwenzori “Mountains of the Moon” with the BaKonzo tribe.
 We serve 3,200+ children and their communities.
 Our 501c3 status is Here / Our EIN is #46-3953105

 BBI is a member of The International Humanist and Ethical Union (IHEU).
 Humanism advocates the goodness of human beings, and seeks rational ways to solve human problems.
 Schools we primarily help are secular humanist, with BBI’s humanist lectures taught to the children.
 (They’re based on The Code for Global Ethics: Ten Humanist Principles).
 BBI helps, or has helped, 16 schools in the towns of Kasese, Kahendero, Muhokya, Nyakiyumbu, Kyarumba, Buhanga, Kanyenze, and Kisinga.
-Seven schools are humanist, and five additional ones are “moving towards humanism.”
+Eight schools are humanist, and five additional ones are “moving towards humanism.”

 We fund tuition for orphans and poor children; we build schools, clinics, classrooms; we provide health care; we support girls equality, birth control, and sex education; we provide nutritious food; we give students shoes, AFRIpads, books, musical instruments, tech equipment, sports equipment; we aid teachers with salary stipends and educational materials; we support schools with chicken farms and motorcycle rentals; we enable access to fresh water; we publish books on African humanism.